mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

 permalink: /lab-01/01
 ---

-You will need couple of things before we can start writing Python code.
-An editor with support for Python programming, and Python interpreter.
+We will need a couple of things before we can start writing Python programs.
+A code editor with support for Python programming to write and read our code, and the Python interpreter to run it.

-e.g., tab completions, syntax highlighting, error checking, etc.
+A good code editor should have tab completions, syntax highlighting, error checking, and have ways to customise it.
+There are many excellent and free editors and integrated development environment (IDE) tools that you can find online.
+A few popular choices would be

+- VS Code
+- PyCharm by JetBrains
+- Vim and Neovim
+- Emacs
+- other specilised tools for different systems, e.g., Android studio, Xcode, etc.

+Here we will use [VS Code](https://code.visualstudio.com/).
+But if you have another IDE or editor that you are familiar with and you know what you are doing, go ahead and use your preferred tool ignore the parts where we install VS Code.

+System notes (Nix and WSL)

 ### System Setup